 Effect of Massage on Chronic Low Back Pain

-Many healthcare providers accept massage therapy as an effective treatment to relieve the symptoms of lower back pain.
-A majority of providers advise patients to combine massage therapy with medical treatment.
-Massage therapy can reduce lower back pain, depression and anxiety.
-It may also improve a patient’s range of motion and elevate their serotonin and dopamine levels, allowing for enhanced sleep.
+Healthcare providers increasingly recognize massage therapy as an effective treatment for alleviating lower back pain symptoms.
+Many providers recommend combining massage therapy with medical treatment to enhance its benefits.
+Massage therapy has been shown to reduce lower back pain, decrease depression and anxiety, improve range of motion, and elevate serotonin and dopamine levels, leading to better sleep.

-The American Massage Therapy Association points to research showing massage therapy improves blood circulation, relaxes muscles and increases endorphin levels.
-Endorphins are the feel-good chemicals the body produces to help us deal with pain.
+The American Massage Therapy Association highlights research indicating that massage therapy improves blood circulation, relaxes muscles, and increases endorphin levels—chemicals that help the body manage pain.

-For more information on massage therapy, please visit our site!
+For more information on massage therapy, contact us!

 Kristy Serdinsky, Owner, and Director of Education at NC Massage School.
 With a background in teaching and administration in charter and private schools, Kristy’s dedication to helping others led her to open a massage spa in Cornelius in 2015.
 Now, she brings her expertise in education and the massage and bodywork industry to NC Massage School, blending her two passions to create a transformative learning experience.